 The purpose of our work is to develop tools to enable an accurate treatment of the effects of dark matter--baryon interactions during galaxy formation and evolution.
-We have developed a new method for incorporating DM--b interactions into hydrodynamic cosmological simulations, which we have implemented as a new module in the code GIZMO \citep{Hopkins2015-GIZMO}.
-The present implementation treats elastic scatterings between non-relativistic dark matter and baryon particles with a phenomenological, isotropic power-law cross section $\sigma (v) = \sigma_n \, v^n$, with $v \ll c$ the relative velocity, however the method applies for general cross section dependencies on $v$ and scattering angle.
-The method hybridizes two statistically equivalent but qualitatively different approaches: the dark matter is treated in a Monte Carlo fashion, where simulation particles probabilistically undergo scatterings, and the baryons are treated with a mean field approach, where the statistical expectations for the transfer rates of bulk velocity and thermal energy are applied.
-These are both derived directly from the Boltzmann equation, ensuring that energy and momentum transfer between the sectors are equal and opposite on average.
+We have developed a new method for incorporating DM--b interactions into hydrodynamic cosmological simulations, which we have implemented as a module in the code GIZMO \citep{Hopkins2015-GIZMO}.
+We focus on elastic scatterings between non-relativistic dark matter and baryon particles with a phenomenological, isotropic power-law cross section $\sigma (v) = \sigma_0 \, (v/c)^n$, where $v \ll c$ is the relative velocity, though we note that our methods can be applied to general cross section dependencies on $v$ and scattering angle.
+The method hybridizes two statistically equivalent but qualitatively different approaches: the dark matter is treated in a Monte Carlo fashion, where simulation particles probabilistically undergo scatterings, and the baryons are treated with a mean-field approach, where the statistical expectations for the transfer rates of bulk velocity and thermal energy are applied.
+These are both derived directly from the Boltzmann equation and proven to conserve energy and momentum in expectation.